spookyreaper/Connections-Game-/README.md

 ## Steps Taken

-- I started defining the game mechanics in basic terms and working out the user flow, where it would be easy for a user to ‘drag’ one word to another to connect them and click buttons to submit answers.
+- I started defining the game mechanics in basic terms and working out the user flow, where it would be easy for a user to ‘click’ one word to another to connect them and click buttons to submit answers.

 - To make the game more responsive and user-friendly, I introduced a scoring system and feedback for correct and incorrect guesses.
 JavaScript arrays and DOM manipulation were used to handle the game logics and update status at runtime.